Undergraduate Pathway in Law

 This pathway leads to the following Brunel University London degrees:

 - Law with Professional Placement LLB (Hons)

 - Law with Criminal Justice (Professional Placement) LLB (Hons)

 - Law with International Arbitration and Commercial Law (Professional Placement) LLB (Hons)

 Careers and your future

-You will leave Brunel with a firm grounding in law and with solid legal knowledge, allowing you to be flexible in your future choices.
-The Master of Laws LLM will prepare you for work in the corporate world and government as well as legal roles in the humanitarian, corporate, civil and criminal fields.
+You will leave Brunel with a firm grounding in law and solid legal knowledge, allowing you to be flexible in your future choices.
+After graduating, you may want to pursue a Master’s of Law (LLM), which will prepare you for work in the corporate world and government, as well as legal roles in the humanitarian, civil and criminal fields.